 The path to the wrapper classes must point to the directory containing the wrappers sub-directory.
 If a JdbcInterface.jar file was made, its path is the directory where it is located followed by the jar file name.
 It is unclear where because this will depend on the installation process.
 If you start from a source distribution, it can be in the storage/connect directory where the CONNECT source files are or where you moved them or compiled the JdbcInterface.jar file.

-For binary distributions, there is nothing to do because the jar file has been installed in the plugin directory whose path is always automatically included in the class path available to the JVM.
+For binary distributions, there is nothing to do because the jar files have been installed in the plugin directory whose path is always automatically included in the class path available to the JVM.

 Remaining are the paths of all the installed JDBC drivers that you intend to use.
 Remember that their path must include the jar file itself.
 Some applications use an environment variable CLASSPATH to contain them.
 Paths are separated by ‘:’ on Linux and by ‘;’ on Windows.